 - 86. I remember one morning being horrified at the truth.
 It might have been the morning of the "bum boy" remark on the stairs, or maybe the day after when I had put it all together.
-I realised that I had just witnessed them colluding to rape shaming, and then they were shaming him and calling him "bent" as part of their punishment.
+I realised that I had just witnessed them colluding to rape and then they were shaming him and calling him "bent" as part of their punishment.
 What a 'head fuck'.
 I was living in that and was powerless.
 I can remember thinking, "I can't fucking deal with this", and it then lead to my behaviour deteriorating. - 87.
-I was expelled from Keil School because of my behaviour, which got me out of the situation I was in at Keil, either consciously or unconsciously. - 88.
-I was told by CGC in his office that I was being expelled.
+I was expelled from Keil School because of my behaviour, which got me out of the situation I was in at Keil, either consciously or unconsciously. - I was told by CGC in his office that I was being expelled.
 This was about ten weeks into my 5th year.
 CDK was there and he was sitting looking very nervous while I was being interrogated by CGC about my behaviour.
 He tried to defend me when the decision was made to expel me.
-I believe CDK stepped up to defend me because he was terrified that I was going to tell what I knew about CFJ and M He knew that I had witnessed all those incidences. - 89.
-I was sent across to my dorm to pack my things, and I took It's the only time in my life I've taken when I believe I wanted to die.
-I couldn't go and face my mum because she had been so upset at me leaving Image: I couldn't go and face my mum because she had been so upset at me leaving Image: I remember it vividly.
+I believe Stepped up to defend me because he was terrified that I was going to tell what I knew about CFJ and CFJ.
+He knew that I had witnessed all those incidences. - I was sent across to my dorm to pack my things, and I took It's the only time in my life I've taken when I believe I wanted to die.
+I couldn't go and face my mum because she had been so upset at me leaving I remember it vividly.
 The psychology process is not something you forget.
 My memory after I left the school is kind of hazy. - 90.
 CDK appeared in my dorm when I was packing.
 He was trying to be my friend.
-He said, "You know CDC, if you want a reference from me, that can be done.
+He said, "You know CDC", if you want a reference from me, that can be done.
 References are really helpful for you at this stage, but that very much depends on you, CDC, on what you do from now on".
 I think he was trying to exert control over me, which probably worked.
 I hated him, so I was really disrespectful and told him to "fuck off" without actually saying the words.
 He then left. - 91.
 With hindsight I'd like to go back, as I now know what I would say.
 I couldn't process back then why CDK was defending me.
 I now know what he was doing.
 He was trying to control me into not being honest about what I'd experienced in his house.
-Right to the very point when I got chucked out, CDK was exerting control over me because he knew my dad, and he knew that if I told my dad the truth, he would've had what is now called a safeguarding concern raised, and my dad would have done something about it.
+Right to the very point when I got chucked out, was exerting control over me because he knew my dad, and he knew that if I told my dad the truth, he would've had what is now called a safeguarding concern raised, and my dad would have done something about it.
 This is the final piece of the jigsaw for me.